-Although not an issue identified by the closest residents to the east of the site, there was some concern at the six large window openings within the side elevation of the former hotel, which directly face the gardens of the adjoining houses.
+Although not an issue identified by the closest residents to the east of the site, there was some concern at the window openings within the side elevation of the former hotel, which directly face the gardens of the adjoining houses.
 In theory, it might be possible for there to be direct views towards neighbour's habitable rooms.

-Nonetheless, whilst the concern is material, the applicant's fall back position is one of a residential land use and the building, together with the windows, could be restored and reglazed, with intrusive views towards neighbouring dwellings.
+Nonetheless, whilst the concern is material, the applicant's fall back position is one of a residential land use and the building, together with the windows, could be restored and re-glazed, with the same intrusive views towards neighbouring dwellings.

-Furthermore, the current application would represent an improvement to the status quo, since the architect has reflected feedback given during pre-application advice about these windows.
-Consequently only three would be retained, two of which would serve bathrooms.
+Furthermore, the current application would represent an improvement to the status quo, since only three would be retained, two of which would serve bathrooms and would thus likely be obscure glazed.

-There is sympathy for the problems caused by past occupants of the building and how their behaviour was harmful to the wellbeing of neighbours.
-However, unless the proposed development would fall into a different residential land use, such as a secure institution or House in Multiple Occupation for example, neither the likely future occupiers nor the tenure of the accommodation are germane.
+There is sympathy for the problems caused by past occupants of the building and how their behaviour was harmful to the wellbeing of neighbours, as highlighted by a nearby resident during the original consultation period.

+However, unless the proposed development would fall into a different residential land use, such as a secure institution for example, neither the behaviour of the likely future occupiers nor the tenure of the accommodation can be considered as relevant to planning.